 - Allow the layers to cool before unmolding and peel the paper and assemble the cake.

-- For the filling: beat the orange juice with the eggs until incorporated, add the orange zest, the sugar and finally the butter cut into small pieces
+- For the filling: beat the orange juice with the eggs until incorporated, add the orange zest and the sugar, and finally, the butter cut into small pieces.

-- Cook in a bain-marie until it thickens, frequently whisking about 25 – 30 minutes.
+- Cook in a bain-marie until it thickens, frequently whisking for about 25 – 30 minutes.
 Allow cooling before assembling the cake.
-The filling can be done the day before and keep refrigerated.
+The filling can be done the day before and kept refrigerated.

 - To assemble the cake, alternate layers of cake with layers of orange curd and finish covering the whole cake with orange curd.

-- Keep refrigerated, remove 30 minutes before serving or serve cold.
-It is better to make this cake the day before serving so that all the flavors developed.
+- Keep refrigerated.
+Remove 30 minutes before serving or serve cold.
+It is better to make this cake the day before serving so that all the flavors develop.